Rehabilitation Sciences Main Menu

 Will I be able to book a vacation for December, spring break week or summer now?
 What dates will I not be in school or practicum?

-Hours are specific to each of the practicum sites, and students should not schedule a vacation without talking with professors to determine the schedule for the final examination, the practicum coordinator, and practicum site supervisor.
+The course schedule varies from semester to semester.
+Hours for each practicum site are specific to that placement.
+Students should not schedule a vacation without speaking with professors to determine the schedule for the final examination.In addition, students should speak with the practicum coordinator and practicum site supervisors regarding clinical responsibilities prior to making any travel arrangements the practicum coordinator, and practicum site supervisor.

 When can I visit the Armstrong graduate program in speech-language pathology?